madbag/Invoice-Generator/README.md

 ## Features

 ### Authentication
-- User registration
-- Secure login using JWT authentication
+- User registration and secure login using JWT authentication
+- Forgot-password / reset-password flow via emailed reset link
 - Protected routes using middleware
+- Guest mode: create and send up to 5 invoices without an account before being prompted to sign up

 ### Invoice Management
-- Create invoices with multiple line items
+- Create invoices with multiple line items, with real-time subtotal/grand-total calculation
-- Automatically calculate subtotals, tax, and grand totals
-- Edit and update existing invoices
+- A new invoice always starts blank — no leftover data from a previous invoice
+- Auto-generated, sequential invoice numbers per account
+- Pick an existing client to auto-fill their details, or enter them manually
+- Track invoice status (Pending / Paid / Overdue) from the invoice list
-- Preview invoices before sending
+- Preview an invoice before sending, download it as a PDF, or delete it
+- Invoices are saved to MongoDB, scoped to the signed-in user

+### Client Management
+- Save, edit, and delete clients tied to your account
+- Reuse a saved client's details when creating a new invoice

+### Dashboard & Search
+- Revenue and invoice-status stats (total / paid / pending / overdue)
+- Client revenue breakdown chart and a list of recent invoices
-- Save invoices to MongoDB
+- Search across invoices and clients

-### Email Functionality
+### Sharing & Email
-- Generate invoice as a PDF
+- Generate an invoice as a PDF (via `@react-pdf/renderer`) and download it
-- Send invoice directly to client email via Resend
+- Send an invoice directly to the client's email via Resend
-- Custom email message option
+- Share the invoice PDF over WhatsApp (native share sheet on supported devices, with a `wa.me` chat fallback)

 ### User Profile
-- Manage user information
-- User-specific invoice storage
+- Manage business details (name, contact, social links) and profile picture
+- Choose a display currency (USD / EUR / INR) used across invoices and the dashboard
+- Light/dark theme toggle

 ### UI
 - Dynamic invoice form with real-time total calculation
-- Invoice preview modal
+- Responsive invoice preview and PDF layout
-- Clean and responsive interface
+- Clean, responsive Tailwind CSS interface

 ---